 The par value (also referred to as the "face value") is the amount the issuer (borrower) promises to pay at the end of the loan period.
 Typically bonds are issued with par values of $1,000 and can be purchased for close to their par value on the day they are issued.

 The maturity date is the date the issuer promises to pay the holder of the bond an amount equal to the par value.
-Bonds can have maturity dates that range anywhere from 1 day up to 30 years, or more.
+Bonds can have maturity dates that range anywhere from 1 day up to 30 years or more.
 Generally, the longer out the maturity date, the higher the interest rate the bond will pay.
-That's because longer maturities expose the bond holder to more risk than bonds with shorter maturities.
+That's because longer maturities expose the bondholder to more risk than bonds with shorter maturities.

 The coupon rate is the annual interest rate the issuer will pay on the amount borrowed.
 For example, if a bond has a par value of $1,000 and a coupon rate of 8%, then you will receive annual coupon (interest) payments of $80 (1000 X .08 = $80) until the bond's maturity date.
 Most bonds make coupon payments semi-annually, so you would likely receive a $40 coupon payment two times each year.

 What makes comparing bond yields difficult, is that bonds are often bought and sold in between their maturity dates -- with the prices of the bonds constantly changing due to changing interest rates and the demand for borrowing money.

 Generally, if interest rates rise, the prices of bonds fall.
 And if interest rates fall, the prices of bonds rise.
-If you're not sure why prices and rates move in opposite directions, please visit the Bond Value Calculator page for a simple explanation.
+If you're not sure why prices and rates move in opposite directions, please visit the Bond Value Calculator Learn tab for a simple explanation.

 This means that if you are looking to invest in bonds, you will likely be purchasing bonds at prices that are higher or lower than their par value.
-And it's this price-to-par-value variance that makes it difficult to compare yields on bonds with different maturities, prices and coupon rates.
+And it's this price-to-par-value variance that makes it difficult to compare yields on bonds with different maturities, prices, and coupon rates.

 If you were to purchase a bond at a par value of $1,000 and held it until maturity, the yield would be roughly equal to the annual coupon rate.
 However, if you purchase a $1,000 bond for $900 (purchased at a discount) with a coupon rate of 6%, how would you know how the actual yield will compare to a $1,000 bond selling for $1,100 (purchased at a premium), but that has a coupon rate of 7%?

 Yield to maturity is a rather complex return on investment calculation that accounts for both coupon payments and the gain or loss of principal that occurs when bonds are purchased for less than or greater than the par value.
-But in your case, all you need to do is to enter 4 variables for each bond and the yield to maturity calculator will do all of the complex calculations for you.
+But in your case, all you need to do is to enter four variables for each bond, and the yield to maturity calculator will do all of the complex calculations for you.